carolyncole/mermaid-wintersession/lesson2a-connector-styles/xx-answer-key.md

 How actors interact?
 Take the first requirement `A User created a new object: I need to mint a ID with ID System X`

-1. User Creates a thingamajig in our system
-1. Our System asks System X to mint an ID
-1. System X responds with the ID
-1. We show the user the ID
+1. change `create thingamajig` to a curved arrow
+1. change `mint id` to a dashed line
+1. change the wait to no arrow and a dashed line
+1. change `send id` to a dashed line
+1. change `show id` to a curved arrow

 ```mermaid